Turnaround Case Studies

-D. Strong programming created constant parking problems and various waiting lists often frustrating key constituents and prospects.
+D. Strong programming created constant parking problems and waiting lists often frustrating key constituents and prospects.

-An Oversight Committee comprised of Executive Board and key staff, was engaged to commit to successfully launching a major gifts initiative beginning with the Board.
-This process included prospect identification, screening and solicitation workshops to initiate and assign responsibilities.
-Using the team approach, trust was beginning to return to the organization as evidenced by stellar leadership gifts and increased event attendance.
+An Oversight Committee comprised of key leaders, was engaged to launch a major gifts initiative beginning with the Board.
+This process included prospect identification, screening, and solicitation workshops.
+Responsibilities were shared with mutually agreed upon deadlines.
+Using the team approach, trust was beginning to return to the institution as evidenced by stellar leadership gifts, increased event attendance, and unsolicited contributions.

-Within six months, an 18 month Fund Development Plan with a three year outlook was written and implementation began resulting in a 168% increase for operations from the previous twelve months.
-Also, a six figure gift was committed for immediate capital improvements while another donor expressed interest in gifting adjacent property to the organization for additional capital expansion.
-Future Board leadership, programming and staffing needs were addressed through a strategic long range planning process involving members of the Board and key staff.
+Within six months, an 18-month Fund Development Plan with a three-year outlook was written resulting in a 168% increase for operations from the previous twelve months.
+Also, a six-figure gift was committed for immediate capital improvements while another donor expressed interest in gifting adjacent property to the organization for additional capital expansion.
+Future Board leadership, programming and staffing needs were addressed through a strategic long-range planning process led by Peggy Calhoun.

-Today, the organization has successfully turned around embarking on capital expansion of the aforementioned adjacent property.
+Today, the organization has successfully turned around embarking on a capital expansion of the aforementioned adjacent property.

-"The guidance, direction and 'hands-on' approach Counsel gave proved totally effective," stated a philanthropic advisor.
+"The guidance, direction and 'hands-on' approach Counsel gave proved totally effective," stated their philanthropic advisor.

 Case Study #2: In a robust economy, an institution wanted to address declines in donations, event attendance, and staff turnover.